-In India, there are basically two formats of P&L Statement.
+In India, there are basically two formats of P&L statements.

-In a horizontal format, “T shaped structure” for preparing P&L account is used.
+In a horizontal format, the “T shaped structure” for preparing the P&L account is used.
 It has two sides – Debit & Credit.

 Khan & Co.
 The bakery is an Indian company that uses a vertical format for a P&L statement